Lola-Olagunju/Lola-Olagunju/README.md

-- 👋 Hi, I’m Rodiat Olagunju
+- Hi, I’m Rodiat Olagunju
-- 👀 I’m a data analyst who enjoys
+- I’m a data analyst who would love to showcase her skills and share projects.
-- 🌱 I’m currently learning ...
+- I’m currently learning data story telling
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on data analysis projects
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Lola-Olagunju/Lola-Olagunju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.